gh-productivity-workshops/PetSpotR/docs/1-codespace.md

-## Exercise 1: Run PetSpotR in a GitHub Codespace
+## Run PetSpotR in a GitHub Codespace

 Cloud computing has exploded in the past few decades.
 But the cloud can be used for more than just running production workloads - it can host your development environments as well!